Barbaria (region): Etymology

-Greek sources
+Geography

 According to the Periplus of the Erythraean Sea, a 1st-century travelogue written by a Greek merchant based in Alexandria, Barbaria extended from the border of Egypt just south of Berenice Troglodytica to just north of Ptolemais Theron.
 From there to the Bab-el-Mandeb was the kingdom ruled by Zoskales (possibly Aksum), after which the "rest of Barbaria" extended to Opone.
 This second Barbaria was the location of the so-called "far-side" ports.

 In the Geography of Ptolemy (2nd century), Barbaria is said to extend even further, as far south as Zanzibar, although the land south of Opone is called Azania in the Periplus.
 Ptolemy describes the city of Rhapta as the "metropolis of Barbaria".
 Barbaria is also mentioned in Marcian of Heraclea.
 Later sources (Cosmas Indicopleustes and Stephanus of Byzantium) place it on the African side of the Arabian Sea.

-The first contact of the Greeks with Barbaria came in the 3rd century BC, when the Ptolemies set up bases for elephant hunting.
-These bases remained in use as ports for the export of myrrh and frankincense throughout antiquity.
-There were many smaller ports that exported tortoiseshell and ivory.
-In the Periplus, Barbaria is said to lack a central government and is ruled by local chiefs.
-In the Periplus, the inhabitants of the first Barbaria, or the Barbarike chora (Barbarian region), include the eponymous Barbaroi (Barbarians, Berbers), but also Ichthyophagoi (fish eaters), Agriophagoi (wild beast eaters) and Moschophagoi (shoot eaters).
-These are probably the same people as the Trogodytes of other ancient geographers.
-The Moschophagoi may correspond to the Rhizophagoi (root eaters) and Spermatophagoi (seed eaters) of other geographers.